dotMorten/AllJoynDotNet/README.md

   - Xamarin-iOS hasn't been started yet (help wanted).

 #### FAQ
-**Windows 10 UWP already AllJoyn.
+**Windows 10 UWP already has AllJoyn.
 Do I need this?**
-   - The managed interface is far too limited, and the provided code-generation tools can't create proper certifiable services.
+   - The WinRT APIs are far too limited, and the provided code-generation tools can't create proper certifiable services.
 You still need C++ to create a proper client.
 When running under UWP, not AllJoyn native library is needed, since the one provided with Windows 10 is used.

 **Why?**
    - Because I don't like to write too much code in C++.
 I'm faster in C#.
 Also building AllJoyn clients often mean running on mobile, so we need a cross platform way like Xamarin

-##### A code sample:
+#### A code sample:
 ```csharp
 // Create the bus attachment
 var bus = new BusAttachment("ServiceTest", true);